sgrieve/ea_api/data-notes.md

 - Kate to outline water quality narrative

+Determinands to collect: 0076, 0077, 0085, 0117, 9901, 9924

+See the IGS in the MS Teams file section to see the names of all of the sample locations.

 ### Riverfly

 Seems to be data going back at least a decade for the River Chess.
 No API that I can see, but data is rarely updated?
 Can download all of the data to excel format from here: https://www.riverflies.org/open-data